Here are the main highlights:

 OBD2 Error Codes: P0171, P0174, P2279

-Car engines need a precise mix of air and fuel for combustion.
+Car engines need a precise blend of air and fuel for combustion.
 Too much or not enough of one or the other will throw off the ignition.
-One cause of too much air is a vacuum leak, where the engine’s internal vacuum unintentionally pulls in excess air.
+One cause of too much air is a vacuum leak, where the engine’s internal vacuum inadvertently pulls in excessive air.

-Symptoms you might experience due to a vacuum leak (or a blocked PCV valve) include fluctuating RPMs (most noticeable when accelerating), hissing sounds, hesitation, and more.
+Symptoms you might experience due to a vacuum leak (or a blocked PCV valve) include fluctuating RPMs (most noticeable when accelerating), whistling sounds, hesitation, and more.

 5. Worn Spark Plugs/Bad Ignition Coils